 From constant defense, you must come into a realization that offense is an optimal option for you to survive a brutal attack.
 You, as a victim, should know what to do after series of blocking attacks, and that is to strike.

-Knowing when and where to attack your opponent is a must as a reliable self-defense training.
+Knowing when and where to attack your opponent is a must.

 3 – The Importance of Verbal Defense